 Data presentation

 Meanwhile, improvements in standards of data presentation and accessibility present a more immediately tractable issue to enhance the information in the ‘two-dimensional’ format of a research paper.
 In order to prepare publications, authors distil carefully compiled observations and readouts from multiple technical platforms into elements presented in tabulated or graphical form.
 The Editors of the BJP share concerns that this compaction may result in cardinal features of the dataset being masked, or lost altogether (Drummond et al., 2011; Weissgerber et al., 2015).
 Bar charts, typically of grouped data presented as means with a descriptor of experimental error, are the most common form of graphical visualisation in manuscripts submitted to this Journal, and are used to present results from diverse types of experiments, including measurements on humans, in vivo and ex vivo data from studies with animals, in vitro studies in tissues and cell lines and from the biochemical assessment of samples (e.g. immunoblotting, RT-PCR).
-An illustrative example from the latter is described in the Figure, which shows that bar charts do not give the reader adequate information on the variability and distribution of each sampled ‘n’.
+An illustrative example of a comparison of cell lines is described in the Figure, which shows that bar charts do not give the reader adequate information on the variability and distribution of each sampled ‘n’.
 This is because bar charts frequently do not adequately convey major features of the dataset.
 As explained below, the Figure illustrates why moving away from using bar charts to visualise the entire dataset is a necessary refinement that can increase the transparency and reporting of data.

 The immediate conclusions that could be drawn from the data presented using bar charts in (i) are 1) that cell lines A, B and C exhibit identical mean values of receptor activation under baseline conditions (55 units); 2) there is negligible inter-population variation (inter-group Kruskal-Wallis statistic p > 0.9999); and 3) the drug has no effect in any cell line.
 Scrutiny of the error values may intuitively point to an increasing level of intra-group variability (A vs. B vs. C under baseline and drug-stimulated conditions) but plotting the data as a bar graph (i) masks the fact that the identical mean values of receptor activation in cell populations A, B and C are derived from values that differ considerably with respect to their ranges.